qelery/Command-Line-Poker/README.md

 # Texas Hold 'Em Poker

 Command line implementation of pot-limit Texas Hold 'Em Poker in Python.

+## Note from 2022:
+Functionality is likely broke in some spots as I continue to refactor and unit test this project that was written back in 2019.

 # Requirements
 - Python 3.6+
 - If running in Pycharm